shakyav/jenkins_docker/README.md

 - refer this doc https://docs.docker.com/compose/install/

+# create docker container with jenkins and ansible

+- create a directory jenkins-ansible inside jenkns-data and create a Dockerfile inside jenkins-ansible

+- Dockerfile for jenkins container with ansible installed, need root permissions to install ansible hence we used "USER root" inside docker file and then executed the apt-get update and install ansible command and switched back to USER jenkins

+       FROM jenkins/jenkins

+       USER root

+       RUN apt-get update && apt-get -y install ansible

+       USER jenkins

+- docker-compose file to spin up docker container with jenkins and ansible, volumes section specify that all the data that you have inside jenkins_home directory on your local machine will be reflected in the /var/jenkins_home directory inside the jenkins docker container

+       #docker compose file to spin a jenkins container only

+       version: '3'
+       services:
+         jenkins:
+            container_name: jenkins
+            image: jenkins-ansible
+            build:
+            context: jenkins-ansible
+            ports:
+            - "8080:8080"     #container port 8080 will be forwarded to the localhost port 8080, localhost_port:container_port
+            volumes:
+            - $PWD/jenkins_home:/var/jenkins_home
+            networks:
+            - net
+       networks:
+         net:

 # create docker container with jenkins image
 - create a directory jenkins-data where we will store all the jenkins related files